smallhadroncollider/taskell/roadmap.md

     * [x] Needs to support merging with default options so that it's easy to add new default keys in the future
     * [ ] Add keys to Help which aren't in bindings
     * [ ] More detailed error messages for missing/invalid mappings
-- Add a List widget for common actions between tasks and sub-tasks

 ## Done